MefAldemisov/devops/README.md

 ## Getting Started

-The goal of the first app is to show the current time in a curtain location (e.g. Moscow).
+The goal of the first app is to show the current time in a curtain location (for instance, in Moscow).
 The implementation has basically two pages:
 - the list of all locations
 - the current time for each location